whdnjsdyd111/peft/README.md

 # peft
 LLM with peft methods

+This project is an implementation of the published paper by adding it to the HuggingFace code.

 # Add Peft Method

 To implement a new PEFT method, you need to add the following next files and codes